dheero/OBF.github.io/wiki/BOSC_Abstract_Submission.md

 Abstracts must be **one page** (8.5 inches by 11 inches) in length and submitted **as a PDF (preferred) or Microsoft Word file only**.

-You can download an abstract template in several formats:
+You can download an abstract formatting example [here as a PDF File:BOSC2015-abstract-template.pdf](here_as_a_PDF_File:BOSC2015-abstract-template.pdf "wikilink") (not fillable).

--   PDF (not fillable)
--   Microsoft Word
--   Pages

-You are not required to use the template, but please be sure to include all the required fields in your abstract.

 Please format your abstract as follows: